AnchorFreePartner/hydra-vpn-demo-windows/README.md

 # TAP driver installation #

-To install TAP driver go to the `tap` folder and execute `install-tap.bat`  from `32bit` folder for Windows x86 or from `64bit` folder for Windows x64 as Administrator.
+To install TAP driver you need to go to the `tap` folder and execute `install-tap.bat`  from `32bit` folder for Windows x86 or from `64bit` folder for Windows x64 as Administrator.

 # Windows service installation #